-The Chief Constable participates in Jointly Controlled Operations with other East Midlands Forces.
-The transactions have been disclosed in Note 7.
+The Chief Constable participates in Jointly Controlled Operations with other East Midlands Forces (see Note 7) and partnership arrangements with Derbyshire Fire and Rescue Service.

 Note 9 Accounting for Pension Costs (a)

 As part of the terms and conditions of employment of its officers and other employees, the Chief Constable offers post-employment (retirement) benefits.
 Although these benefits will not actually be payable until employees retire, the Chief Constable has a commitment to make payments which need to be disclosed at the time that employees earn their future entitlement.